andrewfowlie/website/content/home/teaching.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Teaching"
+title = "Outreach & Teaching"
 subtitle = ""
 widget = "custom"

 # Order that this section will appear in.
-weight = 40
+weight = 100

 +++

+- I gave a [talk](./talk/outreach/) about the LHC to high-school children from Melbourne
+- I have answered hundreds of questions at [Physics Stack Exchange](https://physics.stackexchange.com/users/23389/innisfree?tab=profile)
-- I cosupervise a PhD student at Monash University, Giancarlo Pozzo
+- I cosupervised a PhD student at Monash University, Giancarlo Pozzo
 - I supervised Michael Bardsley's summer research project, resulting in a [publication](./publication/superplot/)
-- I taught a [statistics course](https://github.com/andrewfowlie/website/raw/master/content/home/stats_tartu.pdf) at Tartu University
+- I taught a [statistics course](files/stats_tartu.pdf) at Tartu University